DrZhivago1/DocWorld/README.md

 # DocWorld
 A mod of combined patches for Vanilla RimWorld, and my RimWorld mod collection [The Doctor's World](https://steamcommunity.com/sharedfiles/filedetails/?id=1568763074).

 The basics are: mod moves items to new tabs and organizes layout, balances some recipes for various items, enhances minaturisation abilities, adds underground power conduits, improves inter-mod compatability.
-There are a lot of patches done to the various mods outlined in the "Changelog".
+There are a lot of patches done to the various mods outlined in the [Changelog](https://github.com/DrZhivago1/DocWorld/blob/master/README.md#changelog).
 I suggest you read there for detailed information.

 _[Link to Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=1568744597)_